NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/intellectual-sip-scope/index.md

 ## Intellectual entities in the metadata management systems
 Intellectual entities (IE) is a concept we find in the various metadata systems outside the digital preservation environment.
-In these systems we tend to operate with a lot of different IEs, usually organized in some sort of hierarchy.
+In these systems, we tend to operate with a lot of different IEs, usually organized in some sort of hierarchy.

-In use-case examples of PREMIS and E-ARK, it is usually the highest level entity from these hierarchies, that is referred to as the IE and used to define *intellectual scope of packages/SIPs*, ie. a *work* or *expression*.
+In use-case examples of PREMIS and E-ARK, it is usually the highest level entity from these hierarchies, that is referred to as the IE and used to define *intellectual scope of packages/SIPs*, i.e. a *work* or *expression*.
 However, we have to define scope differently, using an entity that sits at a lower level of description:

 - SIP scope is defined by the metadata management system IE that holds the UID linking the IE to the SIP.

 This is a necessity for keeping all components of our [system architecture](/system-architecture) in sync.
-The UID sits at specifically defined IEs in our metadata mangement systems.
+The UID sits at specifically defined IEs in our metadata management systems.

 ## Hierarchies and flatness
 A change in architecture could open for using a different key UID placed at a different location of these metadata hierarchies.